Live polling allows presenters to interact with their audience in real time during a PowerPoint presentation.

 5 Ways to Create Polls in PowerPoint

-1. Insert a basic poll using PowerPoint templates.
+- Insert an essential poll using PowerPoint templates.

-We add this as an example and would encourage you to explore all third-party providers to add the tool that suits your needs best.
+We add this as an example and encourage you to explore all third-party providers to find the tool that best suits your needs.

 Step 1: Get the PowerPoint Add-in